 The leopard tortoise is one of the most widely distributed tortoises in Africa.

 These herbivores are important seed dispersers, as the seed passes intact through their digestive system.
 They are most active during the morning and just before sundown due to the extreme temperatures in their native habitat.
 Depending on the latitude, the mating season is between May and June, or October and November.
-During this time, males have been known to be aggressive and ram their competition.
+During this time, males have been known to be aggressive and ram into their competition.

 These tortoises are from Africa, though our leopard tortoise is visiting the South American habitat.
 The leopard tortoise gets its name from the beautiful leopard-like spots that covers its shell.